MicrobeLab/DeepMicrobes/document/prediction.md

 This tutorial assumes that fastq/fasta files have been converted to [TFRecord](https://github.com/MicrobeLab/DeepMicrobes/blob/master/document/tfrecord.md).

-To get a full list of all options for `DeepMicrobes.py`:
+To get a full list of options for `DeepMicrobes.py`:

 ```sh
 python /path/to/DeepMicrobes.py --helpfull